lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 The whole city trembled.

-The city cried like a wounded beast.
-It had a voice, terrible and inequine:
+It cried like a wounded beast.
+It had a booming voice, terrible and inequine:

 [center][b][size=2.5em][b]"ENOUGH!"[/b][/size][/center]

-Blinding flash!
+[canter]Blinding flash![/center]

 It became bright as day.
-From the castle, in every possible direction, a powerful light beamed.
-Ancient building convulted.
+From the castle, in every possible direction, a powerful light of ancient magic beamed.
+The building convulsed.

-The haunting demand, filled with ire, was echoing.
+The haunting demand, filled with ire, was echoing:

 [center][b][size=2.5em][b]"ENOUGH!"[/b][/size][/center]

 Cracks went across pavement and walls of nearby buildings.
 The rain stopped for few moments, the dark clouds, lit from beneath, swirled in incandescent grey.
-Everyone cowered, trembling.
-Cadance heard how someone whimpered, others' prayed.
+Everyone cowered in terror.
+Cadance heard how someone whimpered, heard praying voices, asking for mercy.

 [center][b][size=2.5em][b]"ENOUGH!"[/b][/size][/center]

 Something impossible happened, the mountain of Canterlot, ever present on the backdrop, jerked up. [i]No[/i], Cadance realized, it is the platforms on which the city was nestled, sagged down.
 Despite having wings from birth, the alicorn got gut-sucking empty feeling, as if she is about to fall...

-Several lightning bolts sizzled and struck into Canterlot, one went directly into barrier overhead.
+Several lightning bolts struck into Canterlot, one went directly into barrier overhead.
 Not expecting that, Cadance cried from pain in her horn, and her magic immediately dissipated.
-Heavy rain, wind, scorching smell, still subsiding heat, everything rushed on ponies, overwhelming all senses.
+Heavy rain, wind, scorching smell, still subsiding heat, everything of it rushed on ponies, overwhelming all senses.

 Cadance saw how Stygian, one of the few who wasn't dazed by what just happened, stood tall and pulled the trigger of the crossbow.
-The changeling commander's head jerked back, and he rose on his hindlegs, while flailing hooves.
+The changeling commander's head jerked back, and he rose on his hindlegs, while helplessly flailing hooves.
 The bolt was lodged deeply into his eyesocket.
 He took a step back, keeled over, with surprised expression on his muzzle.
-Changelings scattered from the body.
+Frightened changelings scattered away from the body.

 "Strike!
 Strike them now!" as Stygian's voice was almost drown out by thunder, he threw away crossbow and drew a short sword, "For the Princesses!"

-The source of blazing light was quickly dissapearing, giving way to darkness.
-The ponies charged, pulling Cadance with them.
-Pushed by bodies from every side, with widened eyes, she worked her hooves until she found herself in the midst of chaotic battle.
+The source of blazing light was quickly dissapearing, giving way to the darkness.
+The ponies charged, dragging Cadance along with them.
+Pushed by bodies from every side, overtaken by ardor and screams, she worked her hooves until she found herself in the midst of chaotic battle.

-She tore sword from the scabbard, trying to figure out where is the enemy.
-Despite tutorship from many mentors, including Celestia and Luna themselves, she never expected to find herself in a scenario like this.
+She tore sword from the scabbard, trying to figure out where the enemy is.
+Despite tutorship from many mentors, including Celestia and Luna themselves, she didn't expect to use her skills in practice.

 Her crystal guards were gone somewhere.
-Searching for them, she run forward, noting how Blueblood was piercing one changeling with a spear, or how Applejack bucked other one in the wall.
+Searching for them, she ran forward, noting how Blueblood was clumsily piercing one changeling with a spear, or how Applejack bucked other one in the wall.
 A shadowy creature leapt at Cadance from above, she caught it with aura, slammed forcefully on its back.
 With a practiced movement, she pressed the edge to enemy's throat.

 In sparring it would've meant that her partner is beaten.
 The changeling looked at her in fear, its lips moved, blubbering something.
 Cadance hesitated, panting from the rush of adrenaline.

-Despite all her bravado, she never actually had taken anyone's life before.
-It felt like taboo to her, to the Princess of Love.
-She could withstand death and tough decisions, but ideas of war and conflict, even after everything, so far seemed like something from a telltale book about princesses and knights.
-'Not in Equestria,' she used to thought.
+Despite all her bravado, she had never taken anyone's life before.
+It was like taboo to her, as the Princess of Love.
+She could withstand death and tough decisions, but an actual armed conflict, even after everything, so far seemed like something from a telltale book about princesses and knights—not [i]real[/i] ones, of course.
+'Not in Equestria,' she wanted to think.
 'A pity.
 It would be fun.
-Would be romantic.'
+Maybe even romantic.'

-After all, just like always, there's another day, a better day tomorrow, when everything could be resolved...
+After all, just like always, there's another day, a better day of tomorrow, when everything could be resolved...

-"[i]Maybe I can just take it into custody.
+"[i]Maybe I can just take the creature into custody.
 We can talk and figure it out.
 It is afraid, it is beaten.
 Killing it wouldn't be right, I must try to show kindness, make an example...
 And it is small...[/i]"

-Evading the blade in inches, the beast lunged forward, and sank its teeth into her shoulder, barely missing neck.
-Cadance gasped in disgust.
-She pierced the changelings' side and pushed down, feeling how her power is [i]leeched[/i] by the monster.
-Not [i]again.[/i] She pulled away and brought weapon on the creature, then once more, and it went deep through the treacherous beast's chest.
+Evading the blade by inches, the beast lunged forward, and sank its teeth into her shoulder, barely missing neck.
+Cadance whinnied in disgust.
+She pierced the changelings' side and pushed down, feeling how her power is [i]leeched[/i] by the monster. [i]Not again![/i] She pulled away and brought weapon on the creature, then once more, and it went deep through the treacherous beast's chest.

-Cadance collapsed down on the hilt of sword, her unkempt wet mane sticked to her shoulders and back, and her little tiara fell into the dirt.
+Cadance collapsed down on the hilt of sword.
+Her unkempt wet mane sticked to her shoulders and back.
+Her little tiara fell into the dirt.
 She watched as the creature was agonizing and succumbing to nothingness, as last vestiges of life were leaving it in ragged slow breaths.
+With its last breath, it smiled.

 It felt like a dream, or maybe it was like an awakening.

-The Princess of Love felt absolutely nothing.
+Death, like always, wasn't pretty.
+Just stupid and swift.
+The Princess of Love felt absolutely nothing, though.
 There was no remorse, no grand revelation about herself, now that she sullied her hooves.

-She still was who she always was, and it frightened her the most.
+She remained exactly who she always was, and it frightened her the most.

 "[i]It is normal.
 It is an abomination, a monster, right?[/i]" the Princess tried to calm herself, looking around.